ortisjulia/Protein-Lifetime-Project/README.md

 ## Code
 This code was developed using Python3 version 3.8 using Spyder version 4.2.3, which is a Python development environment.
 Spyder can be downloaded using the cross-platform Anaconda distribution.

+### Anaconda

+In order to download Anaconda and, therefore, Spyder, you can go to the Anaconda website and follow their [installation protocol](https://docs.anaconda.com/anaconda/install/).

 ### Python Modules
 Before using this script it is recommended to install the following Python modules: